rzarajczyk/rzarajczyk.github.io/docs/projects-family-rules-android.md

     It has still many bugs!
 I use it at home, but keep in mind that it's not a commercial product.

-My playground in Android development.
-A FamilyRules client for Android devices and GitHub Copilot.
+My playground in Android development and GitHub Copilot.
 **Doesn't work yet!**

 [Source code](https://github.com/rzarajczyk/family-rules-android)